chochain/eForth.js/README.md

 eForth implemented in 100% Javascript.
 An interfactive Forth shell can be run from within a single web page on your desktop or even cellphone.

 There is a good collection of prior art (at the bottom of this page).
-From my own work, here is <em style='color:#fc4'>**eforth.js**</em>, the only file you need!
+Here is my version of a new wheel, <em style='color:#fc4'>**eforth.js**</em>, the only file you need!
 Well, maybe an extra <em>**index.html**</em> to wrap it up is nicer.
 So, simply copy both of them from the root directory shown above to your local directory.
 Click on <em>**index.html**</em> and you have a live Forth engine ready to play with.
 Without surprise, you should get something like the left hand side snip below.
 Here's a [live demo](https://chochain.github.io/eForth.js)

 The good old green terminal days are long gone, add some HTML stuffs and your work looks better!
 Checkout **src/eforth8.html**, my work in progress but is quite usable as a template.
 Just point your <script> tag to <em style='color:#fc4'>**eforth.js**</em> and you can create whatever presentation you fancy...
  <pre><img